SCP-CN-Tech/Interwiki/README.md

 There are a few placeholders in that URL that must be changed:

-- **`SITE`:** The UNIX name of the Wikidot site that the `interwikiFrame.html` has been uploaded to.
+- **`SITE`:** The UNIX name of the Wikidot site that `interwikiFrame.html` has been uploaded to.
 The SCP Wiki (`scp-wiki`) has this file uploaded already, so you can just set it to that, unless you wish to upload the file to your wiki yourself.
 - **`PAGE`:** The fullname (a.k.a. page UNIX name) of the page that `interwikiFrame.html` has been uploaded to.
 This SCP wiki has this file uploaded to the page at fullname `nav:side`.